Hyperbilirubinemia in the Newborn

 Jaundice from hemolysis

-If your baby has Rh disease (hemolytic disease of the newborn due to having a different blood type from the mother's), he or she may get this type of jaundice.
-This issue can also be from having too many red blood cells or rare problems in which the red blood cells are more fragile than normal.
+If your baby has Rh disease of ABO incompatibility, they may get this type of jaundice.
+This condition refers to hemolytic diseases of the newborn caused by a baby having a different blood type from the mother.
+This issue can also be from having too many red blood cells.
+Or it may be caused by rare problems where the red blood cells are more fragile than normal.
 Hemolysis is the word for the process in which the red blood cells break down and release bilirubin.

 Jaundice caused by poor liver function